-TRANSACTION RECOVERY
+TRANSACTION_RECOVERY

 PASSWORD Description

+Syntax TRANSACTION_RECOVERY_PASSWORD = rec_password

+or

+TRANSACTION_RECOVERY_PASSWORD =

 Default value

 Range of values An asterisk (), which indicates that the parameter must be encrypted, or any valid password

-Syntax TRANSACTION_RECOVERY_PASSWORD = rec password

-or

-TRANSACTION_RECOVERY_PASSWORD =

-TRANSACTION\RECOVERY\PASSWORD specifies the password of the user that the gateway uses to start recovery of a transaction.
-The default value is set to an asterisk (\), and this asterisk indicates that the value of this parameter is stored in an encrypted form in a separate password file.
-To specify or change a valid password for encrypted gateway parameters, you need to use the pg4mqpwd gateway utility to do the work.
-For more information, refer to "Using the pg4mqpwd Utility".
+TRANSACTION_RECOVERY_PASSWORD specifies the password of the user that the gateway uses to start recovery of a transaction.
+The default value is set to an asterisk (), and this asterisk indicates that the value of this parameter is stored in an encrypted form in a separate password file.
+To specify or change a valid password for encrypted gateway parameters, you need to use the tg4pwd gateway utility to do the work.
+For more information, refer to Using the tg4pwd Utility.

-The TRANSACTION\RECOVERY\PASSWORD parameter is required only when TRANSACTION\MODEL is set to COMMIT\CONFIRM.
-Refer to "Creating a Transaction Log Queue" on page 7-9 for more information.
+The TRANSACTION_RECOVERY_PASSWORD parameter is required only when TRANSACTION_MODEL is set to COMMIT_CONFIRM.
+Refer to Creating a Transaction Log Queue on page 7-9 for more information.

-Passwords in the Gateway Initialization File
+Passwords in the gateway initialization file

-The gateway uses user IDs and passwords to access information in the remote database on the WebSphere MQ server.
+The gateway uses user IDs and passwords to access the information in the remote database on the WebSphere MQ server.
 Some user IDs and passwords must be defined in the gateway initialization file to handle functions such as resource recovery.
-In a security-conscious environment, plain-text passwords are regarded as insecure when they are accessible in the initialization file.
+In a security conscious environment, plain-text passwords are regarded as insecure when they are accessible in the Initialization File.

 A new encryption feature has been added to the gateway to make such passwords more secure.
-The pg4mqpwd utility can be used to encrypt passwords that would normally be stored in the gateway initialization file.
+The tg4pwd utility can be used to encrypt passwords that would normally be stored in the gateway initialization file.
 Using this feature is optional, but highly recommended by Oracle.
 With this feature, passwords are no longer stored in the initialization file but are stored in a password file in an encrypted form.
 This makes the password information more secure.
 The following section describes how to use this feature.

-Using the pg4mqpwd Utility
+Using the tg4pwd Utility

-The pg4mqpwd utility is used to encrypt passwords that would normally be stored in the gateway initialization file.
-The utility works by reading the initialization file and looks for parameters with a special value.
-The value is the asterisk (\).
+The tg4pwd utility is used to encrypt passwords that would normally be stored in the gateway initialization file.
+The utility works by reading the Initialization File and looks for parameters with a special value.
+This value is the asterisk ().
 The asterisk indicates that the value of this parameter is stored in an encrypted form in another file.
 The following sample is a section of the initialization file with this value.